Outcomes and Pathways

-It will add value to your school (or other education context), so your manager or leadership team will be supportive of your study.
+You will be applying your learning within your education context, and contributing value.
 Importantly, this Master’s is about your practice - the challenges, problems and opportunities that you face in your classroom (or other education context).

 This Master’s adds value to the Digital and Collaborative Learning Postgraduate Certificate which is Part 1 of the 3 part MCE.
 The PG-DCL and MCE become a suite of options for teachers and other educators to choose from and move between.

 This Masters focuses on the challenges of contemporary education including digital fluency through leadership and collaboration.
 The programme recognises all teachers as leaders.

 The Master of Contemporary Education Agile Inquiry Process is a framework that allows you to tackle complex change in learning environments where requirements are not fully understood or are ever changing.

 The learning is divided into sprints (chunks) that facilitate successful collaboration and shared learning.
 There is an individual and collective responsibility and a shared accountability with personalised learning through the selection and development of particular sprints that are focused to your context.
 With continuous improvement, regular reflection and iteration, the solution to the challenge emerges through the process.